Selling miles comes with risks and is not allowed by frequent flyer programs; these are your options.

 It’s not illegal, and you don’t have to worry about the FBI coming after you.
 If the airlines catch you, though, they have to right to excommunicate you from their program, void your tickets and seek repayment.

 It is tempting to receive money for points from an online broker.
 If you consider the risks to be too steep, you do have other options.
 The best value of airline miles is to use them for flights – if not for you, then perhaps for a friend or relative.

-In the case of American, you can also use miles for magazines, gift cards, newspapers, rental cars, hotels, and identity-theft protection.
+In this case, you can also redeem American Airlines miles for magazines, gift cards, newspapers, rental cars, hotels and identity-theft protection.
 The value is inferior to using them for flights, but if you are in a pinch, those can be sensible ways to liquidate frequent flyer miles.
 You can also donate them to charity.